 The steam oil ratio (“SOR”, the number of barrels of cold water that need to be boiled and injected into the reservoir to recover a barrel of oil) is the key economic parameter which determines the success of a steam flood, or indeed any steam based recovery process.
 Few steam floods that make use of horizontal wells publish data on performance, but the Kern River development had achieved a steam oil ratio of 2.1 in 2013 when, although only 4% of the well stock was horizontal, those wells delivered 24% of production.

 In the absence of comprehensive data on horizontal well steam flood performance, we have reviewed the performance of SAGD projects instead.
 A typical SAGD project involves production of bitumen (8-11º API, 100,000 - 1,000,000 cP) from shallow (300 – 500m), thick (15 – 35m), high quality (3 – 10D) massive sandstones.
-Because the bitumen is immobile when cold, the first phase of activating a SAGD well pair involves circulation of steam down and up both the injector and the producer until the bitumen is sufficiently warmed to enable communication between the injector and producer.
+Because the bitumen is immobile when cold, the first phase of activating a SAGD well pair involves circulation of steam down and up both the injector and the producer until the bitumen between the wells is sufficiently warmed to enable communication between the injector and producer.
 For this reason, when a project is in start-up mode, the steam oil ratio is very high and it takes a few months, perhaps years to reach a stable level.